PolyplexEngine/libpp/CODE_OF_CONDUCT.md

 ## Summary
 This Code of Conduct is based of [GNOME's Code of Conduct](https://wiki.gnome.org/action/show/Foundation/CodeOfConduct).

 This document specifices what we see as ideal behaviour.
-Currently there is no official enforcement of these principles, but following them would be very appriciated.
+Only the Polyplex Discord server strictly follows these principles, but following them elsewhere would be very appriciated.

 ## Advice
 * Be respectful and considerate: